-There are many pithy sayings that we use, but not all of them can be considered proverbs.
+There are many pithy sayings that we use, but not all of them can be considered english proverbs.

-The Biblical proverbs found within the Bible are also wise sayings, but more specifically, they seek to express a universal truth to teach humans how to live well in the world and how to know God.
-Faith in and obedience to the Lord are central to the wisdom of a Biblical Proverb.
+The Biblical proverbs found within the Hebrew Bible are also wise sayings, but more specifically, they seek to express a universal truth to teach humans how to live well in the world and how to know God.
+Faith in and obedience to the Lord are central to the present wisdom of a Biblical Proverb.

-The title of the book comes from a translation of the Hebrew word mashal, which has a wider range of meaning than merely “pithy short saying”.
+The title of the book comes from a translation of the Hebrew word mashal, which has a wider range of literal meaning than merely “pithy short saying”.
 The Biblical proverbs span instructional advice, poetic reflection, ethical rumination, and figurative teaching.
 For all this variety, the through-line of the book of Proverbs is the call to dedicate oneself to God’s will and plans for one’s life.

 Structure and Organization

 The book of Proverbs has been referred to as a “collection of collections”, owing to its long history of composition.
 This is not a biblical text penned by a single author writing from start to finish; rather, it is an anthology, a carefully curated collection of thousand words of wisdom passed down through the generations.